The 2018 Brian Chambers award

-A short interview with Philip about his research has been recorded.
-To hear it, click on the small white ‘play’ triangle at the top of the new screen that will appear.
+A short interview with Klara about her research has been recorded.
+To hear it, click on the small white ‘play’ triangle in the middle of the new screen that will appear.

 Brian Chambers award

 Find out more about the previous winners of the award.

 Find out more about the Brian Chambers award